-Representing nearly 130 years of teaching experience, the seven members of the 2022 class of Kansas Master Teachers were announced today.
+Representing nearly 130 years of teaching experience, the seven members of the 2022 class of Kansas Master Teachers were announced on Feb.
+22, 2022.
 The teachers chosen for this annual award are:

 - Andy Battenfield, Physical Education Teacher at Village Elementary School in USD 253 Emporia;